 After driving a V8 in Taupo Mike was keen to get behind the wheel of another fast machine, so that made gift giving easy this year.
 Cue Raceline Karting at Off Road NZ, around 25 minutes drive north of Rotorua in the countryside near Mamaku.
 Off Road NZ is a professional set up with a top class race track.
 If you know your karts they have 390cc 4 stroke SODI GT3’s imported from France.

-Velocity Valley (formerly Agroventures Adventure Park in Rotorua is an outdoor temple of adrenalin, there are five ways to get your adrenalin injection – Agrojet, Freefall Xtreme, Swoop, Shweeb and Bungy.
+Velocity Valley (formerly Agroventures Adventure Park) in Rotorua is an outdoor temple of adrenalin, there are five ways to get your adrenalin injection – Agrojet, Freefall Xtreme, Swoop, Shweeb and Bungy.
 We joined a city full of locals earlier this year when Agroventures hosted Locals Weekend.
 Rotorua residents were generously offered $10 tickets for all activities except bungy jumping which was discounted to $50.

 I knew Mike was having the most fun when he roared down the straight in the Holden V8 at Taupo Motorsport Park.
 He was kitted out in racing gear and had New Zealand’s version of ‘The White Stig’ in the passenger seat.
 This Stig talks on camera and off and it’s his job to guide drivers round the track, he also has his own set of pedals incase things turn to custard.
-(The real Stig and his custard).

 The adrenalin wasn’t ours, it belonged to the young girl who was saying “I can’t, I can’t do it”.
 We were standing on the ground looking up as she hung 50 metres above in the Skyswing at Skyline Rotorua.
 What she couldn’t do (and who could blame her?) was pull the cord that would release the Skyswing and send her flying over the side of Mount Ngongotaha.
 (Feb 2017 video shows man fainting twice!! on the Skyswing).